An ode to nature

 This concert is part of the Symphonic Friday - Small series.

-Tonight will mark the Dutch premiere of Dance, the highly acclaimed cello concerto by British composer Anna Clyne.
-One of the most performed contemporary composers, Clyne drew inspiration from the mystical poems of the Persian poet Rumi.
-The work's five movements, exploring themes of loss, love and acceptance, showcase her ability to translate deeply human emotions into music.
-Cellist Camille Thomas will bring its poetic power to life for us tonight.
+Tonight you will hear the Hague premiere of Dance – the highly acclaimed cello concerto by British composer Anna Clyne.
+As one of the most performed contemporary composers, she drew her inspiration from the mystical verses of Persian poet Rumi.
+The work’s five movements – focusing on themes such as loss, love and acceptance – demonstrate her ability to translate deep human emotions into music.
+Cellist Camille Thomas does full justice to the poetic power of the piece.

-Following Clyne's magical soundscape is Beethoven's Symphony No. 6, also known as the Pastoral Symphony.
-A tribute to the peace and beauty of nature, this symphony is a landmark in the classical repertoire.
-Beethoven evokes powerful emotions, showing that the sublime can be found in tranquility and simplicity.
-Austrian conductor David Danzmayr, known for his precise and expressive style, will make his debut with the Residentie Orkest with this concert.
-Together, Clyne's introspective Dance and Beethoven's vibrant Pastoral Symphony make for a musical programme that celebrates reflection and the power of nature.
+Next to Clyne's magical sounds is Beethoven's Sixth Symphony , also known as the Pastoral .
+This symphony, a tribute to the peace and beauty of nature, is a milestone in the classical repertoire.
+Beethoven evokes emotions and shows that the sublime can also be hidden in peace and simplicity.
+The Austrian conductor David Danzmayr, known for his precise and expressive approach, makes his debut with the Residentie Orkest Together, Clyne's introspective Dance and Beethoven's lively Pastorale form a programme in which reflection and the power of nature take centre stage.